The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 Holle baby formulas are Demeter biodynamic certified, which has even more stringent and careful regulations than Bioland.
 This ensures the purest, non-GMO ingredients, the highest standards for animal welfare, and a commitment to biodiversity and sustainability.

-Keep in mind: Again, with Holle options, parents would need to supplement probiotics and DHA since it is not included in the formula.
+Keep in mind: Again, with Holle options, parents would need to supplement probiotics and ARA since it is not included in the formula (DHA is added in the new formulation).
 Holle PRE can be used until 6 months of age, but it’s specially formulated for babies 0-3 months.
 After 6 months you’ll have to move to a Stage 1 or 2 formula.
 As another note, Holle Bio PRE contains no added maltodextrin, but stages 1 and 2, which are still lactose-based, do contain added organic maltodextrin.

 Why I love it: If you’re looking for the best goat milk formula, I’d recommend Kabrita USA.
 The ingredients are non-GMO, with added prebiotics and a whey-to-casein ratio that closely resembles that in breast milk.
 This option contains no glucose syrup solids, no maltodextrin, no taurine or l-carnitine, and no palm oil.
 For more details on why that’s my top choice, see my post on the best goat milk formulas here!